 Give students a voice.

-It’s true that the teacher is the certified professional in the room, but students often have great ideas regarding how they learn best.
+It’s true that the teacher is the certified professional in the room, but students often have insights regarding how they learn best.
 We need to listen to them and ask for feedback regularly.
 Did this work?
 Did you like it?
 What did you learn?
 How could we make this better next time?
 Some answers will be profound…and others….won’t.
 But we still need to ask.

 Use positive phone calls.